mando984/MultPy/README.md

 ```

-The entire game logic is housed in project.py.
-In project.py, an instance of Application is created.
+The entire game logic is housed in project. py.
+In project.py, from where Applications are instantiated.

 project.py:
 ```python

 def main():